AhmedNaglah/digital_slide_archive/devops/README.rst

 ===========

-This folder contains a set of scripts that are convenient to develop Digital Slide Archive and HistomicsUI inside its docker container.
+This folder contains a set of scripts that are convenient to develop PathoGenerativeAI and HistomicsUI inside its docker container.

 The following environment variables can be defined to affect how these scripts
 run: